 Good question.
 My answer might be surprising.

 No, to be honest, I really didn’t like school all that much.
 I was a fairly shy kid (funny, huh, since that’s how my name is pronounced!) and I was kind of bored with school.
-Things came pretty easily for me, but I didn’t work as hard as should have.
+It took me a while to figure out the reading thing, and I didn’t work as hard as should have.
 Yes, I was lazy sometimes, I’ll admit.
 I got poor effort and handwriting grades.
 I know because my Mom (thanks Mom!) saved all my report cards.

 But mostly I didn’t like school because very few teachers seemed to make learning fun or take an interest in my learning.
 In fact, I remember clearly being yelled at, I mean really screamed at, by my 3rd grade teacher when I brought her in some flowers that I’d picked on my way to school.
 It turns out she was allergic to them, and I was, somehow, supposed to know that?
 Well, that was the last time I ever brought a teacher anything, I’ll tell you!